January 8, 2021

 It was the home of the Phillies' PCL affiliate.

-manager Lou Kahn was livid that the Phillies left him with only one catcher and insisted on taking me to Spokane and Portland
+the first because manager Lou Kahn was livid that the Phillies left him with only one catcher and insisted on taking me to

-to help out.
-I'll never forget the thrill of being handed the envelope with the $6.50 per diem for the trip; outfielder Joe
+Spokane and Portland to help out.
+I'll never forget the thrill of being handed the envelope with the $6.50 per diem for the

-Lis -- a AAA superstar and great guy who played 356 games at the major-league level -- telling me to be careful and avoid
+trip; Lis -- a popular AAA superstar who played 356 games at the major-league level -- telling me to be careful and avoid

 asking anyone to "pass the ^%$# butter" when I got home; and Lasorda calling me "Bonus Baby" when both

-a great guy who hit .288 with 19 home runs that season and dserved a major-league chance he never got.
-(In this 2013 Rocford Register Star story by Matt Trowbridge, DeCastris is pictured with an Emeralds helmet
+a great guy who hit .288 with 19 home runs that season and deserved a major-league chance he never got.
+(In this 2013 Rockford Register Star story by Matt Trowbridge, DeCastris is pictured with an Emeralds helmet

 among his collection.)